jihwankimqd/Bitcoin_Heist_Classification/ReadMe.md

 # Bitcoin Heist Classification Project

+Access the entire notebook in the bitcoin_heist_classification.ipynb file.

 End-to-end classification project, involving EDA, data cleaning, feature selection, and selection, evaluation, and deployment of classification algorithms.
 Achieved a score of 0.81 using the Random Forest Classifier algorithm, with:

 Recall Score: 0.69